 Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-The investments in the County Treasury are not required to be rated.
-As of June 30, 2022, the pooled investments in the County Treasury were rated at least A.

 E. Fair Value